API Reference

 min_delta::Float64=0.0)

 Pruner which wraps another pruner with tolerance.
 This pruner monitors intermediate values in a trial and prunes the trial if the improvement in the intermediate values after a patience period is less than a threshold.
+For further information see the PatientPruner in the Optuna python documentation.

 Arguments